xiaoxuwu/datareach_web/README.md

 # API Schema
 ```
 # You can actually test out the API by using the browser to first (IMPORTANT!) log into /admin so the token is stored in the
-# browser and then directly navigating to api/ to use the provided interface.
+# browser and then directly navigating to api/ to use the provided interface to make ALL types of requests!
 #
 # If using postman, please read below:
 # NOTE: To access /api, you must first authenticate first by POST to /auth with username and password fields of the superuser